Hibiscus clayi

 Protect kokiʻo ʻula from strong winds especially in containers.
 Fairly slow growing compared with other hibiscuses.
 [Rick Barboza, Hui Kū Maoli Ola] Will tolerate short periods of drought [2]

-Natural Zones
+Natural Range

-- 150 to 1000, 0 to 50
+- 150 to 1000, 0 to 50 (Dry)

-- 1000 to 1999, 0 to 50
+- 1000 to 1999, 0 to 50 (Dry)

-Additional Growth Environment Information
+Additional Habitat Information

 Kokiʻo ʻula is found in a few dry forests of eastern Kauaʻi.

-Special Notes and Information
+Special Features and Information

 The large Mallow family Malvaceae contains some 2,300 species, with notables such as okra, cacao, durian, baobab, kenaf, and cotton.
 [3]

 There are perhaps as many as 300 species worldwide in the genus Hibiscus.
-There are six native species of hibiscuses in Hawaii and all but one are endemic.
+There are six native species of hibiscuses in Hawaiʻi and all but one are endemic.

 The Hawaiian name Kokiʻo ʻula is shared by our two native red hibiscuses (Hibiscus clayi and H. kokio).